• Skip to primary navigation

 First, the flavor.
 I have always been a sucker for original graham crackers, and let me tell you this vegan version is even better!
 It is made with whole grains that add the perfect complement to the molasses and brown sugar.
 It is a graham cracker flavor I love.
 The perfect lightly sweet treat.

-Another thing to love about this recipe is if you know exactly what is going into it.
+Another thing to love about this recipe is that you know exactly what is going into it.
 If you have ever checked the ingredients in regular graham crackers, you are probably as surprised as I am about all the preservatives needed to keep them fresh for months at a time.
 While these crackers won't stay fresh for months on end, you will have the satisfaction of knowing exactly what went into them!

 This is an easy recipe.
 I promise.
 I used a food processor and this dough came together in about 3 minutes.
 In fact, the key to these crackers is NOT to overmix.
 So, minimal time is needed.